Hammersmith and Chiswick

 Hammersmith and Chiswick is a constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer)) of the House of Commons in the UK Parliament.
-It was established by the 2023 periodic review of Westminster constituencies and was first contested at the 2024 general election.
+It was established by the 2023 review of Westminster constituencies and was first contested at the 2024 general election.
 It is represented by Andy Slaughter of the Labour Party, who previously held the abolished seat of Hammersmith from 2010.